 - The Eiffel Tower.
 If we have little time, we may not go up, but no matter if we do it or not, it is not included in the pass, which I consider unacceptable.

-- The Louvre museum.
-15 €.
-I have visited twice.
+- The Louvre Museum.
+17 €.
+I have visited it twice.
 I highly recommend going.

-- Notre Dame is free; what you have to pay are the guided tours, climb the towers to see the gargoyles (12 €) or visit the crypt; towers and crypt itself are included in the pass.
+- Notre Dame is free, although it is not known how long it will be closed after the fire on April 15, 2019; what you had to pay were the guided tours, climb the towers to see the gargoyles (12 €) or visit the crypt; towers and crypt itself are included in the pass.
 I went up to the towers.
 I recommend but do not consider it a priority.

 - La Sainte Chapelle.
 10 €.
 It is wonderful, definitely I recommend it.

 - The palace of Versailles.
-18 €, but be aware that to visit the gardens, which is in my opinion the best part, is free.
+20 €, but be aware that to visit the gardens, which is in my opinion the best part, are free.
 I visited the inside and would not repeat, and especially I would not recommend the interiors to any traveler who has been before in another monumental palace, such as St. Petersburg’s Peterhof or Vienna’s Schönbrunn.

 - The Arc de Triomphe.
 12 €.
 It is also something that all tourists visit, but few of us go to the top.
 In this case I advise against going up.
 I felt myself scammed when I had to pay almost the same in the Louvre than in the Arc, when the first requires you the whole day and on top of the arch you will be just a few minutes.